Chris Anokute

-Chris Anokute is an A&R executive and Founder of the entertainment company, Young Forever Inc. He was born from Nigerian parents, grew up in New Jersey, and currently resides in Los Angeles, California.
-His first stint in A&R was when he was hired at Virgin/Capitol Records in 2006 as their Senior Director of A&R at the age of 23 years old.
-While at Virgin/Capitol Records, Chris oversaw the A&R for Katy Perry and Joss Stone.
-He later held senior vice-president of A&R roles at Universal Motown Records, Island Def Jam Music Group and Epic Records between the years of 2011 and 2018.
+Chris Anokute is an American Music Executive, specialized in Artist Development and Executive Music Production.
+He was born from Nigerian parents, grew up in New Jersey, and currently resides in Los Angeles, California.
+His first stint in artist development was when he was hired at Virgin/Capitol Records in 2006 as their Senior Director of A&R at the age of 23 years old.
+While at Virgin/Capitol Records, Chris oversaw the A&R/Development for Katy Perry and Joss Stone.
+He later held senior vice-president of A&R roles at Universal Music Group and Epic Records between the years of 2011 and 2018.